RakhithJK/wazuh-wazuh-qa-wiki/Install-WSL2-on-Windows.md

 the `Ubuntu on Windows` application on the [store](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6?activetab=pivot:overviewtab
 ).

-## wslconfig file
+## Creating the `wslconfig` file
-Finally, on your home folder, create the file `.wslconfig` and add the following lines:
+On your home folder, create the file `.wslconfig` and add the following lines on it:

 ```
 [wsl2]